dimatteoluca/random-search/README.md

 pip install keyboard pillow
 ```

-Download and extract the sources.
+Download and extract on the Desktop the sources.
 You can now proceed in two ways:

 1. with a GUI, installing [Auto PY to EXE](#1-auto-py-to-exe);
 2. via terminal, installing [PyInstaller](#2-pyinstaller).